Holomorphically finitely generated Hopf algebras and quantum Lie groups: Commutative HFG Hopf algebras

-(3)~Finally, we claim that $(X,\cO_X)$ is regular, i.e., it contains no singular points.
+(3)~Finally, we claim that $(X,\mathcal{O}_X)$ is regular, i.e., it contains no singular points.
 Suppose the contrary: let~$x$ be a singular point of~$X$.
-If $y\in X$, then $\cO_{X,x}\cong\cO_{X,y}$ and so~$y$ is also singular.
+Then for every $y\in X$ we have $\mathcal{O}_{X,x}\cong\mathcal{O}_{X,y}$ and so~$y$ is also singular.
 To get a contradiction note that the set of singular points of a reduced complex analytic space is nowhere dense \cite[Chapter~6, \S2.2]{GR2}.

 Thus, $X$ is a Stein manifold and a group with holomorphic multiplication and holomorphic inverse, i.e., it is a Stein group. \end{proof}